CharlesWiltgen/how-to-podcast/marketing.md

 The constant challenge of podcasters is finding and growing their audience, otherwise known as "marketing".

 You'll find a million articles on the web about content marketing.
-Here's a big list of ways to reach potential listeners and convert them to subscribers.
+Here's a list of ways to reach potential listeners and convert them to subscribers.

 ## 50 ways to find and grow your audience